Writing Chicana/o History with the Seattle Civil Rights and Labor History Project (2012 revision)

 Since 2005, scholarship on Latinos in the Pacific Northwest has resurfaced from the last flurry of activity in the early-to-mid 1990s.
 Of note, one of the most recent collections of essays, Memory, Community and Activism, edited by Jerry García and Gilberto Garcia,9 expands this examination of ethnic Mexican communities in the Pacific Northwest by including cross-cultural collaboration in labor, the cultural significance of art in public space, the role of the Church in community activism and most critical, the role that gender has played in community organizing in the region.
 In addition, Jerry García also published a book illustrating the formation of Quincy, Washington’s Latino community.10

-Permalink for this paragraph 0 Along with the aforementioned books, there are also recent articles, theses and Ph.D. dissertations that focus on Chicana and Chicano experiences in the Pacific Northwest.
+¶ 17 Leave a comment on paragraph 17 0 Along with the aforementioned books, there are also recent articles, theses and Ph.D. dissertations that focus on Chicana and Chicano experiences in the Pacific Northwest.
 Aside from the Chicana/o Movement Project at UW, other research projects in existence or transferred to digital format include the Chicano/Latino Archive hosted by The Evergreen State College Library, and the Columbia River Basin Ethnic History Archive hosted by Washington State University at Vancouver.11 The proliferation of these new sources within the last few years in turn complemented and helped strengthen the Chicana/o Movement History Project’s visibility.
 Our work confronts collective amnesia within Washington state history textbooks, and challenges textbooks on Chicana/o history to include the stories of northern communities.
 In effect, the literary definition of “borderlands” takes on different meaning as the experience at the U.S.-Canadian Border region becomes a part of the larger historical narrative, augmented by the use of digital media to teach this unique history.

-Permalink for this paragraph 0 It has been over five years since the Chicana/o Movement in Washington State History Project was officially unveiled in August of 2006.
+¶ 18 Leave a comment on paragraph 18 0 It has been over five years since the Chicana/o Movement in Washington State History Project was officially unveiled in August of 2006.
 Three years later, a sister project, the Farm Workers in Washington State History Project, went live in September 2009.12 Much like its predecessor, it followed the same pattern and worked to acknowledge the history of union organizing for Washington’s socially and economically marginalized farm laborer population.
 Besides influencing additional research projects, the Chicana/o Movement History Project has also been used as required reading for U.S. history classes at the University of Washington, Whitman College (a liberal arts college in Walla Walla, Washington), Washington State University, Western Washington University, and other institutions, namely, the University of California at Los Angeles and the University of Minnesota Twin Cities, among others.

-Permalink for this paragraph 0 These digital history projects, in addition to the larger Seattle Civil Rights Project, also have been featured in the American Historical Association’s Perspectives publication, various oral history and diversity oriented publications, and newspapers ranging from the Seattle Times and Seattle Post-Intelligencer, to the New York Times, USA Today and the local National Public Radio (NPR) affiliate, KBCS.13 The research has also been listed in the Civil Rights Digital Library and reviewed by the National History Education Clearinghouse.14 Likewise, the local Public Broadcasting System (PBS) Affiliate, KCTS Seattle, produced a brief documentary detailing the experiences of the first class of Latino students at the University of Washington, entitled “Students of Change: Los del ’68,” which used much of the background material researched by our project.15
+¶ 19 Leave a comment on paragraph 19 0 These digital history projects, in addition to the larger Seattle Civil Rights Project, also have been featured in the American Historical Association’s Perspectives publication, various oral history and diversity oriented publications, and newspapers ranging from the Seattle Times and Seattle Post-Intelligencer, to the New York Times, USA Today and the local National Public Radio (NPR) affiliate, KBCS.13 The research has also been listed in the Civil Rights Digital Library and reviewed by the National History Education Clearinghouse.14 Likewise, the local Public Broadcasting System (PBS) Affiliate, KCTS Seattle, produced a brief documentary detailing the experiences of the first class of Latino students at the University of Washington, entitled “Students of Change: Los del ’68,” which used much of the background material researched by our project.15

-Permalink for this paragraph 0 Perhaps most profoundly meaningful for many of us who produced the project are comments and e-mail messages from community members who have stumbled upon the project or were referred to the site by a teacher or professor.
+¶ 20 Leave a comment on paragraph 20 0 Perhaps most profoundly meaningful for many of us who produced the project are comments and e-mail messages from community members who have stumbled upon the project or were referred to the site by a teacher or professor.
 For many, it was their first introduction to the local history of the Latino community in Washington State.
 They validated not only the struggle in producing the material, but also the reason for why it matters and why it merits further research.
 The project was among one of the first nationwide to fuse academic writing and public history on the open web.
 Even more remarkable, perhaps, is that this project gave undergraduate students the opportunity to produce Chicana/o scholarship and has drastically changed the way that this history is taught in the State of Washington.

-Permalink for this paragraph 0 About the author: Oscar Rosales Castañeda is an independent scholar/activist based in Seattle, Washington.
+¶ 21 Leave a comment on paragraph 21 0 About the author: Oscar Rosales Castañeda is an independent scholar/activist based in Seattle, Washington.
 He was a student organizer at the University of Washington and participated in many social justice issues.
 He has contributed writing for the Seattle Civil Rights & Labor History Project, and was previously a contributor for HistoryLink.org.
 Presently he serves as Communications Director for El Comite Pro-Reforma Migratoria Y Justicia Social, a social justice organization based in Seattle.

 - For detailed information on the project see: “About the Project” Seattle Civil Rights & Labor History Project, http://depts.washington.edu/civilr/about.htm. ↩